 Oxford Dictionary — https://www.lexico.com

 This is a very easy way to check the spelling of a word.

-It’s much easier to find out if something is one word, two words but hyphenated or two separate words than it used to be using a paper copy of the dictionary.
+It’s now much easier to find out if something is one word, two words but hyphenated, or two separate words than it used to be when we were reliant on using a paper copy of the dictionary.

 Māori Dictionary — https://maoridictionary.co.nz/